hunyadi/javabind/README.md

 javabind can expose C++ function objects (`std::function<R(T)>`) to Java with wrappers that implement functional interfaces such as `Function<T,R>` or `Predicate<T>`.
 Each wrapper such as `NativeFunction<T,R>` or `NativePredicate<T>` extends the abstract base class `NativeCallback`, which is responsible for encapsulating a raw pointer.
 This raw pointer points at a memory location in the C++ domain, allocated with the operator `new`, and de-allocated with `delete` once the Java wrapper is garbage collected.
 Invocation is done in a way similar to regular native class methods but the call is bound not to an object instance (as with `NativeObject`) but to a function object.

 Because function objects as C++ return values are depending on class definitions in Java, auxiliary classes such as `NativeFunction<T,R>` or `NativePredicate<T>` must be available on the class path at binding registration time to be accessible for `FindClass`.
+All of these are defined in the namespace `hu.info.hunyadi.javabind`.

+Auxiliary classes use `java.lang.ref.Cleaner` to ensure associated native resources are reclaimed when the Java object becomes phantom reachable.

 ## Binding registration